Detroit Public Library: History

+Architecture

+The Detroit Public Library Main Library building was designed by architect Cass Gilbert, who designed other important public buildings in America.
+It is typical of architectural styles that were prevalent at the beginning of the 20th century and were applied in constructing civic buildings.
+Such architecture emphasizes strength and formal design.

+While planning the building, architect Cass Gilbert added a third floor to increase the area of the building due to the increasing volumes of activities carried out there.
+Thus, the building became adapted to changing circumstances and even provided an additional floor for keeping special collections, for example, the Burton Historical collection.

+The main function of the building since its opening has been to serve as the heart of the Detroit Public Library system, which was used for reading and studying different topics.

 Administration

 The Detroit Public Library is a publicly funded, independent, municipal corporation.
 The Detroit Public Library Commission, whose members are appointed by the Detroit Public Schools Board of Education, is the governing authority for the system.
 The commission establishes policies and administers funds.
 There are 7 Library Commissioners, with the seventh commissioner being the current president of the Board of Education, who is an ex-officio commissioner.
 Library Commissioners are appointed to 6 year staggered terms.
 There is an annual general meeting where the president, vice president, and secretary of the commission are elected, and monthly meetings held at the Main Library which are open to the public.
 The commission appoints and hires the Director and deputy director, while all other employees are hired by the commission, upon the recommendation of the Director.

-September 16, 2014, former chief administrative and technology officer Timothy Cromer was sentenced to 10 years in prison for his role in a $1.5 million kickback scheme."
+On September 16, 2014, former chief administrative and technology officer Timothy Cromer was sentenced to 10 years in prison for his role in a $1.5 million kickback scheme.

 Collections

 The Detroit Public Library offers users books, magazines, records, CDs, videos, DVDs, and electronic materials through access to subscription databases.
 The Detroit Public Library catalog can be viewed online.
 The Main Library houses the Burton Historical Collection (named for historian and donor Clarence M. Burton), the E. Azalia Hackley Collection (named for Emma Azalia Hackley), the Rare Book Collection, and the Ernie Harwell Sports Collection.
 Skillman Branch houses the National Automotive History Collection.
 Additionally, a selection of digitized materials are available in an online collection.

+The library's collection grew enormously during the 20th century in accordance with the changing interest of the general public.
+Apart from literary works, scientific, historical, and practical material assumed a prominent position.
+The library circulation report for the early 20th century indicates an increasing trend in terms of borrower numbers as well as distribution of materials.